Shyamraja/colorMixer/README.md

  choose different colors,
  view the choosen color with the RGB values,
- Mix the chosen colours and view the mixed colour's RGB values, The project is a solution for mixing  different colors using C#.
+ Mix the chosen colours and view the mixed colour's RGB values, The project is a solution for selection and mixing  different colors and display the result using C#.

 The ScreenShot of how application looks is as below:
 ![Screenshot (2883)](https://user-images.githubusercontent.com/32189508/214237586-69615d0b-8e88-4ea8-b797-5ab2e0eacc3a.png)